About the Challenge Challenge Description Submission Winning Teams Organizers Contact

 Dataset

 The dataset for both tasks stems from two separate CMS simulated datasets from the CERN Open Data Portal.
 Namely TTJets and WWJets.
 These two separate datasets are also the target classes.
 The entire dataset is made up of a total of 87 input features, which represent the Transverse Momentum, the Pseudo-Rapidity η, and the Polar Coordinate φ of the 30 particles of a Jet with the highest Transverse Momentum.
-A more thorough description of the dataset, the pre-processing applied, and its physical interpretations will be provided within the CodaBench competition.
+References to a more thorough description of the dataset, the pre-processing applied, and its physical interpretations are provided within the Codabench competitions (Task 1 and Task 2).

 Model

 The reference model used here is based on the TopoDNN model from this paper.
-A visualization of the model and a summary of its parameters will be provided within the CodaBench competition.
+A summary of its parameters can be found in the accompanying Codabench competitions (Task 1 and Task 2).

 Tasks